dcan07/BigData/README.md

 # BigData

-Homeworks and Projects for CS 644: Introduction to Big Data
+Homeworks and Projects in the NJIT CS 644 Introdution to Big Data Course.

+### HW2
+Given a set of poker cards, find missing cards in the deck using Hadoop - MapReduce.